-Sedum spathulifolium (Broadleaf Stonecrop) CN
+Sedum spathulifolium (Broadleaf Stonecrop)

 Plant Description: Sedum spathulifolium is a drought-tolerant succulent.
 The small, flat leaves of this plant develop in a rosette and often appear waxy or powdery.
 These rosettes vary in color from gray to sage green, sometimes red, but all are coated with a bluish cast unique among the native Sedum.
 In the summer, yellow star-shaped flowers grow clustered on stems averaging six inches in height.